NFL Week 3 odds: Opening betting lines, point spread for every game

 - Oops!Something went wrong.Please try again later.

-NFL odds: Opening Week 3 betting lines for every game originally appeared on NBC Sports Northwest
+NFL odds: Opening Week 3 betting lines for every game originally appeared on NBC Sports Bayarea

 Week 2 of the 2021 NFL season wraps up Monday night when the Green Bay Packers host the Detroit Lions in an NFC North showdown, but for most football fans, attention has already turned to the upcoming Week 3 slate.